GNSS-Stylist/AgOpenGPSSimPoC/README.md

 # AgOpenGPSSimPoC
-Proof of concept simulator ("digital twin") made with Godot game engine for AgOpenGPS.
+Proof of concept simulator ("digital twin"?) made with Godot game engine for AgOpenGPS.

 Uses Godot game engine (and it's physics engine) to simulate tractor's behavior in a virtual world.
 Steering commands are received from and latitude/longitude/height/heading/roll/etc are sent to AgOpenGPS (or actually AgIO) using UDP-protocol.
 From the AgOpenGPS' (AgIO's) perspective this basically emulates All-In-One-board's (V4.1) UDP-communication as implemented in teensy-code.
 This emulation, however, implements only minimum set of features to get this working somehow (as this is just a PoC after all).